gmkung/decheem-docs/docs/faq.rst

 * `Decision Model and Notation <https://en.wikipedia.org/wiki/Decision_Model_and_Notation#DMN_BPMN_example>`_ (DMN)
 * `Argument-maps <https://en.wikipedia.org/wiki/Argument_map>`_

-Why is Prolog not useable for this?
+Does Prolog fulfil the deCheem design principles?
 --------------------------------------------
 `Prolog <https://en.wikipedia.org/wiki/Prolog>`_ is great for quantitative inferences and relationship deduction when properties share only inherit properties from a single parent.
 However, numerical methods are useless against analysis of beliefs, and the need for beliefs to take on different meanings (aka inherit properties) from any number of situations makes Prolog a bad choice to use for belief analysis.
 Prolog makes a distinction between 'rules' and 'facts', and that distinction takes away from the 'type-less' nature of a good general expert system.

-Why is the Carneades system not useable for this?
+Does the Carneades system fulfil the deCheem design principles?
 --------------------------------------------
 When it comes to how knowledge is represented, the `Carneades argumentation system <https://carneades.github.io/about-carneades/>`_ is one of the closest to the deCheem belief language.
 Subjects and predicates are represented together in 'statements' (belief properties in deCheem's terms), which is one step closer to true 'typelessness'.
 Carneades also represents only relations between statements in a single direction, while deCheem does that but also allows statements to have true modality (e.g. represent assertions that are true in all cases/directions).